lupyuen/pinetime-rust-mynewt/rust/app/src/chip8.md

 Here we create a Rust Iterator that loops over individual Physical PineTime Pixels to be rendered (based on the Virtual CHIP-8 Block that's passed in).

 The values returned by the Rust Iterator are 16-bit colour values.
-Our Rust display driver for PineTime is capable of calling the Rust Iterator to blast all the 16-bit colour values as a single SPI operation.
+Our Rust display driver for PineTime is capable of calling the Rust Iterator to enumerate all the 16-bit colour values and blast everything in a single SPI operation.
 Super efficient!

 # Iterate Pixels in a Block

-TODO
+Here's the implementation of our iterator that enumerates all Physical Pixel Colours within a Virtual Pixel Block defined by ????

 ```rust
 /// Implement the Iterator for Virtual Pixels in a Virtual Block